-The rain sweeping into the bay window glass of the Goats Bed Inn offered a strange comfort to Magnes, watching the drops of rain make their way to a puddle on the windows sill was oddly fascinating, he wondered if this was how lakes came to be.
+The rain was sweeping into the bay window glass of the Goats Bed Inn, it offered a strange comfort to Magnes.
+Watching the drops of rain make their way to a puddle on the windows sill was oddly fascinating, he wondered if this was how lakes came to be.
 The noise of the local patrons singing in their cups and dancing to a local bard’s lute was what they needed after a long day’s work in their fields.
 Life seemed far away free of all stress.

 Magnes had almost forgotten how long he was sitting in the inn for, four maybe five days?
 Waiting made him feel uneasy and on edge, most jobs that came to him where from the local village elder, or the town mayor, usually just to kill a bandit or play guard to a caravan headed to market with wheat, fruits, meats or fish.

 Though this was a special case, it was not every day he was handed a letter that was sealed by the wax of a Duke.
 Duke Fulmore of High Haven was not a man to send letters to sellswords, least of all by way of a child.
 Magnes would have found this odd if he was not a close friend of Duke Fulmore, saving a man’s life tends to lead to friendships being forged however, he had not seen Fulmore for over ten years.
 Though this was not something that bothered Magnes over, much he was a lifelong loner moving from city to city, town to town it made it hard to keep in touch with old friends such was the life of a sellsword.